ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 - if you are using or you plan to use [NSX](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/nsx-datacenter-vsphere/) => you must upgrade to [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/)
 - if you need your VMware infrastructure to be [certified](https://www.ovhcloud.com/en-gb/enterprise/certification-conformity/) (HDS, PCI-DSS, HIPA) => you must upgrade to [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/)
 - if you don't have NSX on your current infrastructure and you don't have need for certifications => you can choose between [Essentials](https://www.ovhcloud.com/en-gb/managed-bare-metal/) and [Premier](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/).
 As a general rule of thumbs, Essentials hosts have a better cost/core ratio while Premier optimize cost/ram ratio.
-You can compare [Essentials hosts](https://www.ovhcloud.com/en-gb/managed-bare-metal/options/) and [Premier hosts](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/hosts/).
+You can compare [Essentials hosts](https://www.ovhcloud.com/en-gb/managed-bare-metal/options/) and [Premier hosts](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/hosts/)
+- Veeam Managed Backup and Zerto Disaster Recovery options are available on both  Essentials and Premier

 ![decision tree](images/ESSorPRE.png){.thumbnail}